grothedev/fp_flutter/README.md

 FrogPond mobile application, made with flutter. https://flutter.dev/

 TODO:
-* fix db stuff
+* fix db stuff (is this necessary for the initial release?)
+    - when there are a lot of croaks, you certainly don't want so many people making requests all the time and repeatedly downloading so much data.
 * save sort preferences
 * intro "tutorial"
 * better homescreen text
 * about page (feedback, source, )
 * UI stuff
-  - more hints (no spaces in tags, etc.)
-  - show video or image or audio player based on file type.
+  - show video or audio player based on file type.
-  - fix feed list formatting
   - time format
   - load screen upon submit croak
   - ripple-like watermarks??